 SWOT is a multi-purpose tool and a fantastic exercise when your business is under stress.
-Now is an opportune time for business leaders to conduct a SWOT analysis as you approach your year-end strategic planning.
+Now is an opportune time for business leaders to conduct a SWOT analysis as 2025 has brought a lot of change and uncertainty across many industries.
 This exercise will help you and your leadership team determine how to take advantage of any opportunities in the marketplace and mitigate the potential threats.

 Note that an answer might land in multiple areas in a SWOT.
 However, if too many items are showing up in multiple sections, you will need to get more clarity on those items.